Jill Valentine: Concept and design

 Jill was redesigned over the course of the series; in the 2002 remake of the original game, her appearance was based on Canadian model and actress Julia Voth.
 Capcom producer Hiroyuki Kobayashi said that they made her more kawaii in the remake, but kept her tough and muscular.
 (Note: Hiroyuki Kobayashi: "Instead, Jill got a little cuter kawaii.
 Her action and atmosphere has charm.
 This time, we expect a lot more people [to be] charmed by Jill.")
-Voth was reused for Resident Evil: The Umbrella Chronicles (2007) and Resident Evil 5 (2009).
+Voth was also the model for Jill Valentine in Resident Evil: The Umbrella Chronicles (2007) and Resident Evil 5 (2009).
 Resident Evil 5 has Chris as a protagonist, and its designers opted to focus on how both characters had aged since the original game.
 Jill underwent another redesign for Resident Evil 5 to reflect her status as a test subject in biological research experiments.
 Depicted with blonde hair, pale skin, and a tight-fitting outfit – described as a battle suit – her changes represent the effects of the experiments.
 Fans criticized the new appearance as an example of whitewashing.
 MacCallum-Stewart suggested that the series' popularity was damaged by the unexplained reappearance of Jill as a "mind-controlled BDSM assassin".
 In the 2020 remake of Resident Evil 3, the character is based on Russian model Sasha Zotova.
 Jill's redesign reflects the developers' vision behind her reimagination as an action hero; because the art direction for the remake is based on photorealism, Capcom wanted to ensure that Jill fit into the game-world environment.

 Alternate costumes as rewards for players have been a staple of the Resident Evil series.
 Completing the 2002 remake unlocked the ability to dress Jill in her Resident Evil 3: Nemesis miniskirt costume and as Sarah Connor in the 1991 film Terminator 2: Judgment Day.
 The miniskirt was added during development at the staff's request; developers changed camera angles to reduce upskirting, matching the colors of the skirt and underwear to make any upskirting less obvious.
 The outfit reappeared in Resident Evil: The Mercenaries 3D (2011).
 A prequel to the events of Resident Evil 5, the downloadable content (DLC) episode Lost in Nightmares includes an alternative outfit for Jill which was based on military clothing and sportswear.
 Since Resident Evil: Revelations (2012) was set at sea, her costume resembled a wetsuit.
 The initial design featured more tactical gear attached to her buoyancy control device, but it was removed to highlight her physical contours.
 (Note: "At the beginning of the game, Jill is wearing diving equipment, including BCD (buoyancy control device).
 I thought the gear had interesting details, but because the team wanted to show her bodyline, it was changed to one that only had straps.")
 Her alternate outfit in the game, a revealing pirate costume, was colorful to contrast with the storyline's dark themes.